ijyliu/State_Taxes/README.md

 * 2018-2020 (the file also contains 2015-2017 data):
   https://taxfoundation.org/state-individual-income-tax-rates-and-brackets-for-2020/

 For the variable "Pers_Rate_Adj", Tax Foundation data is used for the entire period 2010-2020.
+The following dataset fills in the the 2010-2014 data not in the file listed above.

 * 2010-2014:
   https://taxfoundation.org/state-individual-income-tax-rates/